 Despite racking up 10 tackles (seven solos), Jaylon Smith was a total liability in both run and pass coverage on Sunday.
 The Rams singled him out in the passing game and repeatedly targeted him, which made him unable to make an impact.

-According to Pro Football Focus, the Rams targeted Smith seven times in coverage and he allowed six catches for 68 yards.
-He just wasn't able to stick with the Rams' tight ends and running backs and Dallas' defense got exposed because of his lack of coverage ability.
+According to Pro Football Focus, the Rams targeted the 22-year-old seven times in coverage, and he allowed six catches for 68 yards.
+He just wasn't able to stick with the tight ends and running backs, and the Dallas defense got exposed because of his lack of coverage ability.

 Winner: Ezekiel Elliott

 Ezekiel Elliott hasn't had a huge rushing performance yet this season, but he's still been a weapon on offense.